 Portland cement concrete for partial and full-depth repairs shall be according to Section 1020.
-Class PP-1, PP-2, PP-3, or PP-4 concrete shall be used at the Contractor's option.
+Class PP-1, PP-2, PP-3, PP-4, PP-5 or BS concrete shall be used at the Contractor's option unless noted otherwise on the contract plans.
+For Class BS concrete, a CA 13, 14, or 16 shall be used.
+If the BS concrete mixture is used only for full depth repairs, a CA-11 may be used.